 5 Characteristics of Exceptionally Gifted Children

-Having an exceptionally gifted or highly capable child at home or at school can be challenging.
-Stimulating their potential and helping their relationships is the best help you could give them.
+Having an exceptionally gifted chidlren or highly capable children at home or at school can be challenging.
+How can you help them?

 The World Health Organization (WHO) estimates that 2% of children are exceptionally gifted.
 Therefore, gifted children are in your family, school, and community.

-The education system or specialists in psychology or psychopedagogy don’t always recognize exceptionally gifted children, and few receive the attention that they need to stimulate and reach their potential.
-If they’re girls or come from a family of low socio-economic status, they’re even more difficult to identify.
+Sadly, the education system or specialists in psychology or psychopedagogy don’t always recognize exceptionally gifted children, and few receive the attention that they need to stimulate and reach their potential.
+Furthermore, if they’re girls or come from a family of low socio-economic status, they’re even more difficult to identify.

-There are also many more myths and false beliefs about this condition that go unseen, if they’re invisible or, even worse, are falsely diagnosed as having Attention Deficit Disorder (ADD) (with or without hyperactivity), bipolar disorder, or Asperger’s Syndrome.
+Additionally, there are many more myths and false beliefs about this condition that go unseen.
+Or, even worse, they’re falsely diagnosed as having Attention Deficit Disorder (ADD) (with or without hyperactivity), bipolar disorder, or Asperger’s Syndrome.

 How to Detect Gifted Children

 Also, it’s common to confuse high academic performance with an exceptionally gifted child.
-Although a gifted child can be seen as very intelligent, it’s a very distinct intelligence.
-A gifted child may get mediocre grades but not actually bad ones.
+Although a gifted child may seem very intelligent, it’s a very distinct intelligence.
+A gifted child may get mediocre grades, but not actually bad ones.

 Unfortunately, people frequently interpret the main characteristics of gifted children poorly.
 According to the clinical psychologist Linda Kreger Silverman, founder of the Gifted Development Center in Denver, U.S.A, exceptionally gifted children have certain qualities.
 They:

-- Ask and cross-question intelligently, often embarrassing parents or teachers.
+- Ask and cross-question intelligently, often leaving their parents or teachers speechless

-- Are aware of things that are unfair and defend those that can’t defend themselves.
+- Are aware of things that are unfair ad defend those that can’t defend themselves

 Fundamental Characteristic: Overexcitement